 Whereas Silicon Valley is a 10 in all these four factors, London is a different story.

 - Startup Success: 5

-Although London trails behind the Silicon Valley, it is by far the best place in Europe to build a business as the data shows.
+Although London trails behind Silicon Valley, it is by far the best place in Europe to build a business, as the data shows.
 Below is a chart of London based startup exits 2018 to 2020 (from Dealroom’s public domain data).

 Here are some notable ones.